aryaminus/virtual-energy-trader/HAND-WRITTEN.md

 2. **Rate Limit Management**: I cached the dataset and tracked last request times to maintain intervals between requests
 3. **Backoff Strategy**: I implemented a simple backoff-time approach instead of over-engineering with queuing or circuit breaker logic

 The responses were limited, so to avoid exceeding limits, I decided to use interpolated and fallback hours with actual hours at fixed prices.
+There is also a chance that my implementation is incorrect as a thorough understanding test of the data from GridStatus was not conducted.

 ## Frontend Data Integration